rust-lang/wg-async/src/vision/status_quo/barbara_wants_async_insights.md

     * Debugging process for non-trivial issues is almost guaranteed to be painful and expensive.
 * **What are the sources for this story?**
     * [Issue 75](https://github.com/rust-lang/wg-async-foundations/issues/75)
-* **Why did you choose [Barbara] to tell this story?**
-    * Barbara knows what she's doing, but still there is little way to get insights, such as:
+* **What are Async Insights?**
     * Custom Events - logging/tracing (Per task?)
     * Memory consumption per task.
     * I/O handles in waiting state per task.
     * Number of tasks and their states over time.
     * Wake and drop specific tasks.
     * **Denoised** stack traces and/or stack traces that are task aware.
     * Who spawned the task?
     * Worker threads that are blocked from progressing tasks forward.
     * Tasks that are not progressing.
+* **Why did you choose [Barbara] to tell this story?**
+    * Barbara knows what she's doing, but still there is little way to get insights.
 * **How would this story have played out differently for the other characters?**
     * [Alan] who is an Erlang developer, might miss the highly [debuggable](https://youtu.be/JvBT4XBdoUE) BEAM runtime.
 He would immediately find out that he can't easily analyze a task during runtime.